Tea and Origin

 A special case are countries of origin that have little or no tea culture.
 However, the lack of tea culture in connection with a certain origin still tells you a lot about your tea.
 An example for this would be Kenya.
 Although Kenya is one of the largest tea producers in the world, hardly anyone drinks tea in Kenya.
 Rather, the country produces tea mainly for export, reducing tea from Kenya to a kind of “commodity”.
 Accordingly, the industry is about producing as much tea as possible at the lowest possible price.
 As a result, you will rarely find pure tea from Kenya in your cup.
 Because the major part of the tea produced there either goes into “blends” (mixtures of different types and origins) or otherwise into products for which the quality of the ingredient tea plays a subordinate role.

 Another special case are tea cultures, which are not also origins.
 Examples for this include Great Britain and East Frisia.
-Still, we refer to these countries as tea cultures, because of specific cultures have developed there around drinking tea.
+Still, we refer to these countries as tea cultures, because of specific culinary cultures that have developed there around drinking tea.
 For example, none of the teas in an English Breakfast Tea is grown in England.
 Rather, it is the recipe and the associated custom that have emerged from the British tea culture.
-At a closer look, it becomes clear that such “tea drinking cultures” have developed primarily at the endpoints of the historical land and sea routes of tea from Asia to Russia and Europe.
+At a closer look, it becomes clear that such “tea culinary cultures” have developed primarily at the endpoints of the historical land and sea routes of tea from Asia to Russia and Europe.

 Your Study of Tea Cultures